Privacy Notice | Tarsus

 Age (of individuals 40 years or older) and marital status.

-Service providers; advertising partners; analytics partners and other parties you may authorize
+Service providers; analytics partners and other parties you may authorize.

 D. Commercial information.